South Western railway line, Queensland

-The South Western line is a narrow gauge railway line in the southern part of the state of Queensland, Australia.
+The South Western line is a narrow-gauge railway line in the southern part of the state of Queensland, Australia.
 It junctions from the Southern line immediately south of Warwick station and proceeded westwards for a distance of 413 km to the town of Dirranbandi.
 A western extension to Boomie in New South Wales, approved by the Queensland Parliament in 1914, was never constructed.
 The Thallon-to-Dirranbandi section was closed on 2 September 2010.

 It services the small towns of Inglewood (junction of the now closed Texas branch) and Goondiwindi as well as the villages of Yelarbon and Thallon among others.

 History

 The South Western line opened as far as Thane on 1 July 1904 and was completed to Dirranbandi on 21 May 1913.
 A further extension of the line west of Dirranbandi was approved by Parliament in 1914 but never constructed.

+Bonathorne station, in Dirranbandi (28.597857°S 148.326381°E), prior to 28 June 1917 known as Kundilam, is now abandoned.

 Services

 The South Western Mail was introduced as a twice weekly service in 1910.
 Upon the opening of the line to Dirranbandi, the train departed Brisbane at 20:45, arrived at Warwick 04:00, Goondiwindi 10:00 and Dirranbandi 16:30.
 The return service departed 11.30, arrived Goondiwindi 17.35, Warwick 23.35 and Brisbane 07.10 the following morning.